When is the starting date for applying?

 Is this Program meant for students with undergraduate studies in Economics?

-Applicants must have an undergraduate degree (or be near completion of the degree, to be concluded before enrollment) with a strong quantitative background:
+Applicants must have an undergraduate degree (or be near completion of the degree, to be concluded before our enrollment deadline date) with a strong quantitative background:

 What advice do you have for writing the statement of purpose?

-The Statement of Purpose or Motivational letter should demonstrate your critical thinking skills, your plans and you should clearly indicate why are you interested in attending our Program.
+The Statement of Purpose or Cover Letter should demonstrate your critical thinking skills, your plans and you should clearly indicate why are you interested in attending our Program.

 Are there requirements for who should write the reference letter?